Art-of-WiFi/UniFi-API-browser/README.md

 ```
 - when git is done cloning, follow the configuration steps below to configure the settings for access to your UniFi Controller's API

-Alternatively you may choose to download the zip file and unzip it in your directory of choice, then follow the configuration steps below.
+Alternatively, you may choose to download the zip file and unzip it in your directory of choice, then follow the configuration steps below.

 ### Installation using Docker